Big Data applied to the music industry has brought with it a much wider knowledge about the artists and their audience.

 The adverts will be managed better and that, in the end, means a higher profitability for our events.
 In this article we show you how Big Data technology helps you to more effectively approach online advertising.

 The successful advertising of a concert depends mainly on 2 factors:

-- Find the potential audience for your event.
+- Finding the potential audience for your event.

-- That, once we find it, our communication seduces them.
+- That, once we find it, our communication entices them.

 Point number 2 depends on your corporate personality.
-We leave you a post to improve this aspect: What is corporate communication?
+We have left a post to improve this aspect: What is corporate communication?

 1. Find out on which platforms advertising will be more profitable

-Thanks to Big Data we can know the evolution that an artist has in each of his social platforms and in which he is having the highest Hype (learn the differences between Hype and Engage).
+Thanks to Big Data we are able to know the evolution that an artist has in each of his social platforms and in which he is having the highest Hype (learn the differences between Hype and Engage).
 So we can invest more money in those platforms in order to carry out your promotional campaigns, since they will be more profitable.

-Mainly your advertising doubts will be in investing money in Facebook, Instagram, YouTube or Spotify (yes, Spotify has its own advertising machine, but they are expensive campaigns and it is usually profitable if you are the artist’s representative, as it is largely to give to know your represented).
+Mainly your advertising doubts will be in investing money in Facebook, Instagram, YouTube or Spotify (yes, Spotify has its own advertising machine, but they are expensive campaigns and it is usually profitable if you are the artist’s representative, as it is largely to publish that you are represented).

 We should look at: